Noontime in the Garden of Characters

-A recent discussion in the Academy Forum (free or full membership required) focuses on the matter of how to identify the main character in a story and how to shape the other significant characters so that they enhance the story and fully address its questions and issues.
-The member who started the topic describes himself as usually writing without a planned story structure, and he often finds that the characters who arise on their own begin vying for control of the story.
+It's not uncommon for writers to wonder how to identify the main character in a story and how to shape the other significant characters so that they enhance the story and fully address its questions and issues.
+I know one writer (and he's not alone) who writes without a planned story structure—and he often finds that the characters who arise on their own begin vying for control of the story.
 As a result, he ends up with a melee of sorts and an unhealthy competition for who best serves the story as its main character.

 Chapter 6 of Discovering the Soul of Your Story addresses the matter of how to identify the main character by means of a simple thought experiment, the gist of which is this: